Kralja Tomislava 7

 Born and raised in Dubrovnik, I’ve spent years exploring my hometown and sharing it with visitors from around the world.
 Through Puzzle Punks Escape Room and this blog, I love helping travellers discover a different side of Dubrovnik beyond the usual tourist spots.

 I’m passionate about travel and meeting new people, and like most Croats I’m incredibly proud of my country and its culture.
-My goal is to help you experience Dubrovnik the way locals do, with authentic places, memorable activities, and a few hidden gems along the way
+My goal is to help you experience Dubrovnik the way locals do, with authentic places, memorable activities, and a few hidden gems along the way.

 Plan your Dubrovnik visit with insider tips